VJ Patterson: Storylines

 Upon his return, VJ realises Irene's son, Mick Jennings (Kristian Schmid), is Billie's rapist when she suffers a panic attack upon hearing he has been released from the psychiatric facility.
 Billie goes into labour and VJ drives her to the hospital, but the car breaks down.
 After failing to find a phone signal, VJ carries Billie to a roadblock, where she is put in a police car and taken to the hospital There, she gives birth to a daughter, who she and VJ name Lucinda Leah "Luc" Patterson.
 Mick later kidnaps Luc, but Irene returns her to VJ and Billie.
 After Luc's blessing, Billie collapses after coughing up blood.
 She is diagnosed with terminal cancer.
 VJ and Billie decide to marry at the hospital, surrounded by their family and friends.
 After the wedding, Billie asks VJ to take her and Luc to the beach one last time.
 VJ and Billie watch the sunrise, and Billie dies in his arms.
 VJ returns Luc to the hospital.
 Ash blames VJ for Billie's death, because he took her out of the hospital, and Ash punches him.

 VJ decides to get custody of Luc and gets into a huge argument with Ash and Irene, who also want custody of Luc.
 Ash wins custody of Luc and VJ decides to let her go.
 VJ struggles to move on from Billie and has a one night stand with Rebecca Brown (Kate Betcher).
-VJ later befriendsCoco Astoni (Anna Cocquerel) and he asks her out on a date.
+VJ later befriends Coco Astoni (Anna Cocquerel) and he asks her out on a date.
 But Leah interrupts them and tells VJ that Coco is only 16.
 VJ kindly rejects Coco, who takes a liking to him.
 VJ almost catches Coco making herself sick after she had eaten.
 VJ later teaches Coco and Jennifer Dutton (Brittany Santariga) to surf.
 But Coco faints and VJ and Jennifer help her.

 VJ finds out from Ash that Mick has returned and is coming back to get custody of Luc.
-VJ takes Ash’s side when he wants Mick gone.
-VJ later gets into a fight with Mick when he finds out that Mick is Luc’s biological father.
-When Mick refuses to change his mind about getting custody, Ash and VJ’s relatives agree that Luc would flee the country with VJ, who agrees to take Luc away and Ash agrees to let Luc be in VJ’s care.

-VJ’s family hold a farewell dinner and Leah gives VJ his late father, Vinnie’s wedding ring.
-The next day, as VJ departs with Luc, Irene distracts Mick as VJ and Luc flee by plane.
-VJ says an emotional goodbye to Leah and Ash before he and Luc take off leaving Summer Bay behind.
+VJ takes Ash's side when he wants Mick gone.
+VJ later gets into a fight with Mick when he finds out that Mick is Luc's biological father.
+When Mick refuses to change his mind about getting custody, Ash and VJ's relatives agree that VJ should flee the country with Luc.
+VJ's family hold a farewell dinner and Leah gives VJ his late father, Vinnie's wedding ring.
+The next day, Irene distracts Mick as VJ and Luc plan to leave for Cyprus on a plane.
+VJ says goodbye to Leah and Ash before his and Luc's flight takes off.
+A few years later, VJ returns to Australia for Leah's wedding to Justin Morgan.
+He walks his mother down the aisle and stays for the reception, where he gives Irene a picture from Luc.
+After saying his goodbyes to Leah and Justin, VJ goes to the city to see Jett, before returning home to Luc.